epfl-ada/ada-2022-project-rlab/README.md

-# Gender differences in movies
+# Sex and ethnic representation in movies
 Rlab - P2 Milestone

 ## Abstract